dominik-stec/Rich_Internet_Application_PJA/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+This project has not a license.
+All rights are reserved and it is not Open Source or Free.
+You cannot modify or redistribute this code without explicit permission from the copyright holder.
 See `LICENSE` for more information.